pauljonescodes/apple-refurb-geekbench-per-dollar/README.md

 The script first fetches data about Apple products.
 It then filters the data based on a product type filter, if one is provided.

 Next, it loops over the Apple data and the Geekbench data.
-If it finds a match between an Apple product and a Geekbench entry (based on product type, size, processor type, and CPU and GPU core counts), it calculates an overall performance metric for the product.
-This metric is the sum of the product's multi-core score, single-core score, OpenCL score, and Metal score.

-Finally, it calculates a performance-per-dollar metric by dividing the overall performance metric by the product's price.
+If it finds a match between an Apple product and a Geekbench entry (based on product type, size, processor type, and CPU and GPU core counts), it calculates a performance-per-dollar metric by dividing the single core performance by the product's price.
 It adds this metric, along with the product's name and price, to the `mergedData` array.
 You can also get additional details, and the final product looks like this:

 ```json
 [